History of personal computers: Datapoint 2200

 Released in June 1970, the programmable terminal called the Datapoint 2200 is among the earliest known devices that bears significant resemblance to the modern personal computer, with a CRT screen, keyboard, programmability, and program storage.
-It was made by CTC (now known as Datapoint) and was a complete system in a case with the approximate footprint of an IBM Selectric typewriter.
+It was made by CTC (later known as Datapoint after the success of this machine) and was a complete system in a case with the approximate footprint of an IBM Selectric typewriter.

-The system's CPU was constructed from roughly a hundred (mostly) TTL logic components, which are groups of gates, latches, counters, etc. The company had commissioned Intel, and also Texas Instruments, to develop a single-chip CPU with that same functionality.
-Texas Instruments designed a chip rather quickly, based on Intel's early drawings.
-But their attempt had several bugs and so did not work very well.
-Intel's version was delayed and both were a little too slow for CTC's needs.
-A deal was made that in return for not charging CTC for the development work, Intel could instead sell the processor as their own product, along with the supporting ICs they had developed.
-The first customer was Seiko, which approached Intel early on with this idea, based on what they had seen Busicom do with the 4004.
+The system's CPU was constructed from roughly a hundred (mostly) TTL logic components, which are groups of gates, latches, counters, etc. The company had commissioned Intel to develop a single-chip solution with similar functionality.
+In the end, the chip did not meet CTC's requirements and was not used.
+A deal was made that in return for not charging CTC for the development work, Intel could instead sell the processor as their own product (along with the supporting ICs they had developed).
 This became the Intel 8008.
-Although it required several additional ICs, it is generally known as the first 8-bit microprocessor.
-The requirements of the Datapoint 2200 determined the 8008 architecture, which was later expanded into the 8080 and the Z80 upon which CP/M was designed.
-These CPUs in turn influenced the 8086, which defined the whole line of "x86" processors used in all IBM-compatible PCs to this day (2020).

 Although the design of the Datapoint 2200's TTL based bit serial CPU and the Intel 8008 were technically very different, they were largely software-compatible.
 From a software perspective, the Datapoint 2200 therefore functioned as if it were using an 8008.